top of page

 Knowing your preferred architectural style can really help guide your design.
 Maybe you like the ornate elegance of a French Provincial property, the sophisticated simplicity of a Hamptons home, or the sleek angularity of contemporary construction.
 Once you have worked out what appeals to you, try to find ways to incorporate elements of that style into your design.

-If you are not exactly sure what you like, take a drive around your new neighbourhood and make a note of the houses that grab your attention.
+If you are not exactly sure what you like, take a drive around your new neighbourhood and make a note of the houses that grab your attention before you knockdown and rebuild.
 Chances are, there will be common elements that you are drawn to that you can bring into your own design.

 8. What materials and finishes would you like to feature?